 The officer can ask you about any of the questions or documents that were part of your SIV application.
 Here are some common topics:

 - Your family: the officer will ask about whether you have a spouse or children.
 If you do, the officer will ask about your marriage and when your children were born.
 They might also ask you about your siblings and parents.

-- Your history in Afghanistan: the officer may ask questions about where you lived and worked when the Taliban ruled Afghanistan.
+- If you are an Afghan SIV applicant, the officer may ask questions about where you lived and worked when the Taliban ruled Afghanistan.
 If you served in the Afghan military or police, the officer may ask you detailed questions about this.

 - The officer may also ask information about all of the places you have traveled and where you have lived.
 They might also ask you about phone numbers, emails, and social media accounts you have used.
 They might also ask about your siblings, children, and parents, and information about your supervisors.

 Some common issues requiring follow-up are listed below.
 If you believe one may apply to you, consider contacting an attorney for legal advice about your case:

 - Fired from your work: if you were fired from U.S.-affiliated work, this may affect your application.
 If your employer fired you because of a mistake, consider if there is any way to contact your employer to ask them to update their documents.
 Bring any evidence about what happened.
 This could include letters from military supervisors who know why you were fired.